SMS marketing can be a powerful tool for your business, but failing to follow compliance rules can put you at serious risk.

 Inadequate Consent Processes

-Consent must be clear and unambiguous so recipients fully understand and actively agree to what they are signing up for.
+Consent must be clear and unambiguous so recipients fully understand and agree to what they are signing up for.
 Other than ticking a generic checkbox, they should be informed about the types of marketing messages they will receive and how often.

 How to Gather Consent for SMS Marketing

 Effective SMS marketing starts with legally and ethically collecting consent from recipients.
-Below are detailed strategies to ensure that your process for gathering consent is both compliant and clear to your customers:
+Below are detailed strategies to ensure that your process for gathering consent is compliant and clear to your customers:

 Use Clear and Understandable Language

-When asking for consent, you must use language that is free from legal jargon or marketing fluff.
+When asking for consent, you must use language free from legal jargon or marketing fluff.
 Clearly specify what the recipient is signing up for, including the type of messages they will receive (e.g., promotions, updates) and how frequently they will be contacted.

 Incorporate an Opt-In Mechanism